By Dr. Tyler Coles – Premier Orthodontics

 Treatment Options for Overbite Correction

-There are various treatment options available for overbite correction, each tailored to the specific needs and severity of the overbite.
+There are several treatment options available for overbite correction, each tailored to the specific needs and severity of the overbite.
 These options include:

-Being aware of the benefits and potential drawbacks of each treatment option is crucial for making a well-informed decision about your overbite correction.
-In the following sections, we’ll explore each treatment option in detail, providing insights into their effectiveness, as well as the factors to consider when choosing the right approach for your needs.
+Being aware of the benefits and potential drawbacks of each option is important for making a well-informed decision.
+In the following sections we’ll explore each treatment in detail.

 Fixing Overbites With Braces and Rubber Bands

-Braces and rubber bands can be employed to rectify mild overbites by exerting pressure to move the teeth into their correct alignment.
+Braces and rubber bands can be used to correct mild overbites by exerting pressure to move the teeth into their correct alignment.
 Connecting a rubber band between the upper and lower teeth over time pulls the top teeth back and the bottom teeth forward, gradually correcting the overbite.

-This approach has proven successful in rectifying mild overbites, resulting in improved smiles, as evidenced by a patient who decided to wear braces and use rubber bands for treatment.
-Following the orthodontist’s instructions and maintaining good oral hygiene throughout the treatment process is pivotal for optimal results.
+Following the orthodontist’s instructions and maintaining good oral hygiene throughout the treatment process is important for optimal results.

 For this type of overbite, a combination of braces and elastics was used to help bring the top teeth back into a better alignment.